0ZeroDivision/Plateau/README.md

 Stabilize your flow state with a focus synth backed by cutting edge [cognitive research](#research).

+Tune your frequencies in the app and overlay your own study music in another tab or with the upload button for maximum effect.

 Run locally or on our web instance: https://plateau-player.vercel.app/

 ## Run